spidernet-io/spiderpool/docs/usage/install.md

 More details about [Spiderpool charts parameters](https://github.com/spidernet-io/spiderpool/blob/main/charts/spiderpool/README.md#parameters).

->It should be noted that the Pods of the spiderpool-controller have to run in the hostnetwork mode, because there may be no other IPAM CNI in the cluster that can allocate some IP addresses to them.
+>It should be noted that the Pods of the spiderpool-controller have to run in the hostnetwork mode, because there may be no other IPAM CNI in the Kubernetes cluster that can allocate some IP addresses to them.
+In this regard, we used `podAntiAffinity` to ensure that different replicas of spiderpool-controller will not run on the same Node to avoid host port conflicts.
->
->In this regard, we used `podAntiAffinity` to ensure that different replicas of spiderpool-controller will not run on the same Node to avoid host port conflicts.
 >
 >The replicas of spiderpool-controller can be adjusted by setting parameter `spiderpoolController.replicas`, but please ensure that you have enough Nodes to run them.